sophieyuefeiwang/Linear_Regression_Project/README.md

 # Linear_Regression_Project

-In this project, me and my another teammate performed a complete linear regression analysis on a medical cost dataset.
+This project demonstrates a complete linear regression analysis on a medical cost dataset.
 The project write-up includes in the following information:
 1) Description of the dataset
 2) Statement of the research problems, and a summary of methods
 3) Exploratory data analysis and visualizations